-- (60) Assessments that are predominantly workplace-based and those unable to be replicated via supplementary activities are not eligible for Supplementary Assessment. - (61) In all other cases where a student has failed a subject that is the final subject to complete for the course, an additional assessment to allow the student a second opportunity to pass the subject will be offered, where they: - a. have completed all the assessment tasks required for the failed subject; - b. do not qualify for a Conceded Pass in the failed subject; and - c. have not received a finding of academic misconduct within the currenmt enrolment in this subject in the current enrolment under the Academic Integrity Statute 2015. - (62) A temporary Administrative Code will be applied to the subject pending the outcome of the supplementary assessment.

-- (63) If a student passes the additional assessment awarded under this section, the final grade for the subject will be 50D; if the student fails the further assessment, the original Fail result will stand. - (64) Arrangements for additional assessment will be managed by the student's School of enrolment.
-The timing, terms and conditions of the assessment must be communicated clearly to the student at least five business days before the assessment task (if the assessment is an event, such as an examination or test).
+- (49) Assessments that are predominantly workplace-based and those unable to be replicated via supplementary activities are not eligible for Supplementary Assessment. - (50) In all other cases where a student has failed a subject that is the final subject to complete for the course, an additional assessment to allow the student a second opportunity to pass the subject will be offered, where they: - a. have completed all the assessment tasks required for the failed subject; - b. do not qualify for a Conceded Pass in the failed subject; and - c. have not received a finding of academic misconduct within the subject in the current enrolment under the Academic Integrity Statute 2015. - (51) A temporary Administrative Code will be applied to the subject pending the outcome of the supplementary assessment. - (52) If a student passes the additional assessment awarded under this section, the final grade for the subject will be 50D; if the student fails the further assessment, the original Fail result will stand. - (53) Arrangements for additional assessment will be managed by the student's School of enrolment.
+The timing, terms and conditions of the assessment must be communicated clearly to the student at least five working days before the assessment task (if the assessment is an event, such as an examination or test).
 If the assessment requires an output such as an essay, reasonable time must be allowed for completion of the task.

-(65) A student may seek a review of a decision in relation to a supplementary assessment where they believe they have grounds that this Procedure has not been correctly applied.
-Students should apply in writing within five business days of the decision to the Subject Coordinator, or if they were the original decision maker, to the Associate Dean, Learning and Teaching.
+(54) A student wishing to seek a review of a decision in relation to a supplementary assessment should apply in writing to the Subject Coordinator, or if they were the original decision maker to the Associate Dean, Learning and Teaching.